- 13 Jan 2023

 Select + Add new record and, in the Name field, enter Wii Platform.
 This should be a descriptive term for the new role.

-For now, select Save and let's define an RLS filter.
+For now, select Save and let's define an RLS rule.

 As above, navigate to Row Level Security, add a new record, and define the following fields:

 - Filter Type: Select Regular.
-This filter type adds WHERE clauses to queries if a user belongs to a role referenced in the filter.
+This filter type adds WHERE clauses to queries if a user belongs to a role referenced in the rule.

 - Tables: Select public.Video Game Sales.

 - Roles: Select Wii Platform, as defined above.
-The filter will be applied to any role(s) selected here.
+The rule will be applied to any role(s) selected here.

 - Group Key: Enter platform.
 To view options, use SQL Editor to explore the dataset.